learnbyexample/cli-computing/cli_computing.md

 ### Recursive search

 You can use the `-r` option to search recursively within the specified directories.
 By default, the current directory will be searched.
 Use `-R` if you want symbolic links found within the input directories to be followed as well.
-You do not need `-R` option for specifying symbolic links as arguments.
+You do not need the `-R` option for specifying symbolic links as arguments.

 Here are some basic examples.
 Recursive search will work as if `-H` option was specified as well, even if only one file was matched.
 Also, hidden files are included by default.